Background pattern

 • Liver disease.

-• Heart failure or problems with heart valves or cardiac muscle.
+• Heart failure or problems with your heart valves or heart muscle.

-• Problems with adrenal glands (glands that produce hormones located above the kidneys).
+• Problems with your adrenal glands (hormone-producing glands located above your kidneys).

 • Diabetes.